nickmcc90/movie-info-app/README.md

-# Movie Info Finder App
+# Movie Info Finder App - Made With React Native

 This app allows the user to search up any movie and find details about it such as the ratings, the plot, year made, writers, actors, and box office numbers.
 In addition to searching, this app has predownloaded movies of different genres to look through on the homepage.
 You can tap on